toralf/torutils/README.md

 ```

 You might try out the [Installation](#installation) section to adapt the scripts for your system.
-I do appreciate both [issue](https://github.com/toralf/torutils/issues) reports
+I do appreciate [issue](https://github.com/toralf/torutils/issues) reports
-and GitHub [pull request](https://github.com/toralf/torutils/pulls) to improve the current version.
+and GitHub [PR](https://github.com/toralf/torutils/pulls) to improve the current state.

 ### Rule set

 #### Objectives

 - never touch established connections
-- filter single IPv4 ips, but IPv6 /64 network segments
+- for IPv4 filter single ips, for IPv6 however /64 ip blocks

 #### Details

-Generic filter rules for local network, ICMP, ssh and local user services are applied.
+Generic filter rules for local network, ICMP, ssh and local user services are configured.
-Then these rules are applied for each connection attempt from an ip to a local ORPort:
+Then these rules are check each connection attempt from an ip to a local ORPort:

 1. trust Tor authorities and Snowflake servers
 2. allow (up to) 8 connections in parallel if the ip is known to host more than 1 Tor relay